MCxQC/Hello-World/README.md

   >    - **0:** The window is neither minimized nor maximized.
   >    - **1:** The window is maximized.
   >    - **-1:** The window is minimized.
-  >    - **Limitation:** Only one window per Event can be monitored.
+  >    - **Limitation:** Only one window per event can be monitored.
   >
   > - **Monitoring**
   >    - **WinEvent**
   >        - SetWinEventHook.
-Sets an event hook function for a range of Windows Events.
+Sets an event hook function for a range of Windows events.
 (Default)
   >    - **Timer**
   >        - Check for the existence of the window at a specified time interval.
   >